adonisjs/v6-docs/content/docs/digging_deeper/health_checks.md

+---
+summary: Learn how to monitor your application in production and ensure it is running smoothly
+---

 # Health checks

 Health checks are performed to ensure that your application is in a healthy state while running in production.
 This may include monitoring the **available disk space** on the server, the **memory consumed by your application**, or **testing the database connection**.